williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 #### Alternative Validation

-You can use an [OAuth 2.0 introspection request](/docs/api/resources/oauth2.html#introspection-request) for validation if you have the API Access Management feature.
+You can use an [introspection request](#introspection-request) for validation.

 ### OpenID Connect Discovery Document
 {:.api .api-operation}

-<span class="api-uri-template api-uri-get"><span class="api-label">GET</span> /.well-known/openid-configuration</span>
+{% api_operation get /.well-known/openid-configuration %}

 This API endpoint returns metadata related to OpenID Connect that can be used by clients to programmatically configure their interactions with Okta.
 This API doesn't require any authentication and returns a JSON object with the following structure.